 Diet should consist of foods that are not warm or soft, or high in calories and fat.

-While modifying her diet, weigh her daily!
+While modifying your bird's diet, weigh your bird daily!

 Food should not appear to be plentiful and should take effort to find.